EddieBauer1/AO3_Tag_Data_Dive/README.md

 Finally, the user will be given an address on which the dashboard is running.
 Copy and paste the `http://...` address into a web browser to access the dashboard.

 ## Usage Tips
 To search up a tag used on AO3, enter the desired tag into the search and click the `Analyze` button.
+The program does have occasional issues with case sensitivity, so make sure to capitalize the first letter of every word, as shown in the example tags below.
 Searchable tags include:
 - Characters (Harry Potter, Rey (Star Wars), etc.)
 - Fandoms (Harry Potter - J. K. Rowling, Star Wars - All Media Types, etc.)
 - Relationships (Harry Potter/Ginny Weasley, Padmé Amidala/Anakin Skywalker)